Digital is a dynamic and ever-growing space. In this section, we give an overview of digital's history and the direction it is taking for the future.

 Digital marketing is the strategy and processes that connect advertisers with their audiences across digital channels.
 An advertisement itself is a piece of creative shared via digital inventory - the space a publisher makes available for advertisements on its platform.

 Digital refers to a number of different channels, all used to uniquely engage audiences and tackle various goals of the conversion funnel.
-The channels include display, search, mobile, social, and video.
-It is considered "Inbound Marketing" in that it reaches out to audiences while also letting them reach back out.
+The digital channels include display, search, mobile, social, and video.
+Referred to as "Inbound Marketing" digital allows you to interact with advertisements and communicate back to advertisers.

 Thanks to digital's vast amounts of targeting technology and capturing of personal data, marketers are able to reach both large audiences and more granular segments without compromising scale.
 This includes being able to target by specific attribute including demographic, behavioral, psychographic, and more.
 Not only can marketers target groups of people, they can also target specific devices and even individual users regardless ofwhat device they may be using.